Joan Gamper

 Hans Max Gamper-Haessig (/de/; 22 November 1877 – 30 July 1930), commonly known as Joan Gamper (/ca/), was a Swiss-born football executive and versatile athlete.
-He founded football clubs in Switzerland and Spain, most notably Barcelona and Zürich.
+He founded football clubs in Switzerland and Spain, most notably Barcelona.

-He is widely regarded as one of the most important figures in the amateur beginnings of Barcelona, being the fundamental head behind the foundation of the club in 1899, and then serving as the club's first captain between 1899 and 1903, netting over 100 goals in just 48 matches for Barça and in 1902, he captained his side to a victory in the Copa Macaya, the club's first title.
-He then served as its president on five separate occasions between 1908 and 1925.
+He is widely regarded as one of the most important figures in the amateur beginnings of Barcelona, being the fundamental head behind the foundation of the club in 1899, and then serving as the club's first captain between 1899 and 1903, netting over 100 goals in just 48 matches for Barça, and in 1902, he captained his side to a victory in the Copa Macaya, the club's first title.
+He then served as its president on five occasions between 1908 and 1925.
 One of his main achievements was getting the funds for the construction of their own stadium in 1909, the Camp de la Indústria, which is regarded as the main element that helped the club grow in the 1910s.
 Under Gamper's leadership, Barcelona won eleven Championat de Catalunya, six Copa del Rey and four Pyrenees Cup.